A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Parametrization of spectral state transitions

-Since the re-brightening of Mrk~590 is accompanied by the detection of the SXE \citep{2025Palit}, usually observed below 2\,keV, for the purpose of this paper, we define two new $\aox$ parameters, corresponding to the soft and the hard X-ray bands, which better trace the behavior of the warm and the hot coronae, respectively than the standard $\aox$ (Eq.~\ref{eq:alphaox1}):
+\citep{1979tananbaum,2009sobolewska}, with 2500\,{\AA } and 2\,keV emission as proxies for emission from the UV-emitting disk and the X-ray corona, respectively. \citet{2025Palit} found that the re-brightening of Mkn~590 is accompanied by the detection of the SXE, potentially present below 2\,keV.
+Thus, for the purpose of this paper, we define two new $\aox$ parameters, corresponding to the soft and the hard X-ray bands, which better reflect the importance of the warm and hot corona, respectively, relative to the cold disk:

-For all three cases, we estimate the monochromatic luminosity at 2500~\AA, after selecting only those \textit{Swift}-UVOT observations with simultaneous UVW1 and UVW2 coverage.
-After subtracting the host galaxy contribution and correcting the photometric flux densities for Galactic extinction, as described in Sec.~\ref{sec:data}, we use a simple linear interpolation to estimate the flux density at 2500~\AA\ and converted it into monochromatic luminosity.

-Next, to derive monochromatic X-ray fluxes, we fit the \textit{Swift}-XRT spectra using a pegged powerlaw model (\texttt{pegpwrlw}) in \texttt{XSPEC} \citep[version 12.13.1; ][]{arnaud1996}.
-Unlike a simple power-law model, \texttt{pegpwrlw} normalizes the spectrum to the flux within a specified energy band rather than at a single pivot energy, allowing for a more direct and robust determination of band limited and monochromatic fluxes.
-For the monochromatic 0.5~keV fluxes, we fit over the 0.3--2~keV band only; for the 2 and 4~keV monochromatic fluxes, we fit over the 2--10\,keV band.
+For all three versions of the $\aox$, we estimate the monochromatic luminosity at 2500~\AA, after selecting only those \textit{Swift}-UVOT observations with simultaneous UVW1 and UVW2 coverage.
+After subtracting the host galaxy contribution and correcting the photometric flux densities for Galactic extinction, as described in Sec.~\ref{sec:data}, we use a simple linear interpolation to estimate the flux density at 2500~\AA\ and convert it into monochromatic luminosity.
+Next, to derive monochromatic X-ray fluxes, we fit the \textit{Swift}-XRT spectra using a \lq pegged powerlaw model\rq\, (\texttt{pegpwrlw}) in \texttt{XSPEC} \citep[version 12.13.1; ][]{arnaud1996}.
+The direct way to get a monochromatic flux with this model is to set par2=par3 in $\texttt{XSPEC}$, yielding the flux in mJy at that energy.
+For the monochromatic 0.5~keV fluxes, we fit across the 0.3--2~keV band only; for the 2 and 4~keV monochromatic fluxes, we fit across the 2--10\,keV band.
 We then convert these monochromatic fluxes into monochromatic luminosities in units of erg\,s$^{-1}$\,Hz$^{-1}$.